theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-what-is-snapshot-manager.md

 <properties
-   pageTitle="Was ist der StorSimple Snapshot Manager? | Microsoft Azure" description="Beschreibt den StorSimple Snapshot Manager, seine Architektur und seine Features." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="What is StorSimple Snapshot Manager? | Microsoft Azure" description="Describes the StorSimple Snapshot Manager, its architecture, and its features." services="storsimple" documentationCenter="NA" authors="SharS"